-Utilize design improvements to enhance placemaking and safety

-Scattered throughout West Oak Cliff are numerous main buckets: projects that will require substantial commercial corridors and retail centers of various reconstruction of the public realm, and smaller, sizes.
+Utilize design improvements to enhance placemaking and safety commercial corridors and retail centers of various reconstruction of the public realm, and smaller, sizes.
 Many of these have their roots as neighborhood nodes around old streetcar stops when the area was constructed as a streetcar suburb.
 Due to this Due to the cost associated with major public development history, most of these areas have realm reconstruction projects and urban design attributes that could enable them to once again be pedestrian-oriented spaces.
 Unfortunately, today most have poor infrastructure conditions which detract from their walkability and viability.